 Common patio door sizes include:

-- 72 by 80 inches
+- 72 inches wide by 80 inches tall

-- 60 by 80 inches
+- 60 inches wide by 80 inches tall

-- 72 by 96 inches
+- 72 inches wide by 96 inches tall

-- 96 by 81 inches
+- 96 inches wide by 81 inches tall

 The patio door installation process is particular to the type of door.
-French doors are hung by hinges on the doorframe.
+French doors are hung by hinges on the door frame.
 They need to be measured to ensure that the doors will meet in the middle and remain securely closed.
 These doors also need to be supported from the bottom during installation to prevent their weight from tearing screws out of the frame before the entire door can be secured.

 Sliding doors, multislide doors, and bifold patio doors are installed on two or more metal tracks.
 The tracks sit inside a frame that attaches to the rough opening of the doorway.
-Once the frame is attached to the doorway and the doors have been placed into the tracks, it’s necessary to seal the gap between the frame and the doorway studs with water- and temperature-resistant caulking to seal out dirt, moisture, and pests.
+Once the frame is attached to the doorway and the doors have been placed into the tracks, it’s necessary to seal the gap between the frame and the doorway studs with water- and temperature-resistant caulking to keep out dirt, moisture, and pests.